Stampwell

 New projects at Idylle

-But the story does not end here!
-It started timidly, but then more and more researchers asked us to customize a stamp to image zebrafish and medaka embryos and larvae.
-So in addition to the Embyo 1, we decided to add 3 new models that would facilite imaging them up to 20 dpf.
+But the story does not end up here!
+More and more researchers asked us to customize a stamp to image zebrafish and medaka embryos or larvae.
+So in addition to the Embyo 1, at Idylle we decided to add 3 new models that would facilite imaging them up to 20 dpf.

 The rest of the story remains to be written with you!"